 Binge – A short period devoted to indulging in an activity to excessive amounts such as drinking alcohol or eating.

 Biofeedback – A form of therapy that tracks involuntary reactions such as breathing rate and sweating.
-It’s meant to teach people to be more aware of their various unconscious processes that can help them understand when to use various coping techniques.
+It’s meant to teach people to be more aware of the various unconscious processes that can help them understand when to use various coping techniques.
 For example, if a person in recovery experiences a heart rate increase after seeing someone nearby consume alcohol, they learn how to calm their body down and focus on other things.

 Chronic Disease – An illness that lasts three months or more and cannot quickly, or at all, be cured by medication.
 Examples of chronic diseases include heart disease, cancer, chronic respiratory diseases, etc.